nimuh/biogeoformer/BioGeoFormer_manuscript/readme.md

-# File structure for building, applying and comparing BioGeoFormer
+# File structure for the BioGeoFormer manuscript